kclyu/rpi-webrtc-streamer/README_rws_setup.md

 ####  Nginx with Client Side Certificate Auth as a Reverse Proxy
 Below is an example of how RWS works with Nginx.
-It shows how to use Nginx as HTTP and WebScoket Reverse Proxy and cover the security part with client side certs.
+It shows how to use Nginx as HTTPS and Secured WebScoket Reverse Proxy and cover the security part with client side certs.
 Other configurations or other requirements may require Googling, web server configuration, or security expert advice.
 (It may not be enough to emphasize as much, I recommend that you do not leave the camera feed open to the public internet without any security measures.)

 ```
 ###